 View my full disclosure here.

-It has been a long and winding road to even get on the path to FI and I can say without a doubt that suffering does produce perseverance and perseverance, character and character, hope.
-I am a better person because of the journey.
+It has been a long and winding road to even get on the path to be saving for Financial Independence (FI).
+I can say without a doubt that suffering does produce perseverance and perseverance, character and character, hope.
+I am a better person because of the journey out of addiction.

 I had a fairly normal middle-class childhood.
 However, I always felt incomplete and constantly searched for something on the outside to fulfill me on the inside.
 When I took my first drink in my teens, I became everything I thought I wasn’t.
 From there on out, I sought out the party.